libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 Peering agreements are established out of band and reciprocal. explicit peers exist outside the mesh: every new valid incoming message is forwarded to the direct peers, and incoming RPCs are always accepted from them.
-It is an error to GRAFT on a explicit peer, and such an attempt should be logged and rejected with a PRUNE.
+It is an error to GRAFT on an explicit peer, and such an attempt should be logged and rejected with a PRUNE.

 ### PRUNE Backoff and Peer Exchange